mlin/gfabase/README.md

 ### WIP for show &amp; tell, don't use yet

 `gfabase` is a command-line tool for random-access storage of [Graphical Fragment Assembly (GFA)](https://github.com/GFA-spec/GFA-spec) data.
-It imports a .gfa file into a compressed **.gfab** file, from which it can later access subgraphs quickly (without reading the whole .gfab).
-In addition to access by segment names and links, each .gfab segment may be annotated with coordinate range(s) on linear reference sequences.
+It imports a .gfa file into a compressed **.gfab** file, from which it can later access subgraphs quickly (without reading the whole .gfab), producing .gfa or .gfab.
+In addition to access by segment names and links, .gfab can index each segment with coordinate range(s) on linear reference sequences.
 This expedites access to subgraphs associated with linear coordinate ranges, e.g. helping to navigate *de novo* assemblies or [rGFA reference graphs](https://github.com/lh3/gfatools/blob/master/doc/rGFA.md).

 Effectively, .gfab is a new GFA-equivalent format with built-in compression and indexing.
-It is in fact a SQLite (+ [Genomics Extension](https://github.com/mlin/GenomicSQLite)) database that `gfabase` populates with a [GFA-like schema](src/schema/GFA1.sql).
+It is in fact a SQLite (+ [Genomics Extension](https://github.com/mlin/GenomicSQLite)) database populated with a [GFA-like schema](src/schema/GFA1.sql).
 Programmers have the option to access .gfab files directly using SQLite (+ Genomics Extension), without requiring `gfabase` nor even a low-level parser for .gfa/.gfab.

 ### Quick start